Ausgram Assembly constituency: 1951-1972

 Sridhar Malik of CPI(M) won the seat in 1972 and 1971.
-Krishna Chandra Halder of CPI(M) won it 1969 and 1967.
+Krishna Chandra Halder of CPI(M) won it in 1969 and 1967.
 In 1962, it was won by Kanai Lal Das of Congress.
 In 1952, the first year when this constituency was formed, and 1957, it had two seats, one general and the other reserved for SC.
 From 1962, it became a constituency reserved for SC.
 In 1951, the winners were Ananda Gopal Mukhopadhyay and Kanai Lal Das both of Congress.

 1977-2006

 Kartick Chandra Bag of CPI(M) won the Ausgram (SC) assembly seat in 2006, 2001 and 1996, defeating his nearest rivals Chhaya Chowdhuri of Trinamool Congress, Sukumar Mondal of Trinamool Congress and Sukumar Saha of Congress, in the respective years.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Sreedhar Malik of CPI(M) won the seat in 1991, 1987, 1982 and 1977, defeating his nearest rivals, Chhaya Rani Chowdhury of Congress, Biswambhar Mondal of Congress, Chanchal Kumar Modal of Congress and Madan Lohar of Janata Party, in the respective years.